rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

 - Device Status Confirmation:

   - Test will check if the device status event has reached the device.
-  - If event detected will mark the step as PASS
+  - If event is detected, the step will marked as PASS
-  - If event not detected will mark the step as FAIL
+  - If event not detected, the step will marked as FAIL

 - Repeat for All Ports: